anjali-traceIW/BrIW/README.md

 Requires python3.
 Install with homebrew `brew install python` or your favourite package manager.

+Tests use the unittest testing library.
+Install this with pip using `pip3 install unittest`.

+Data files for people, drinks, and rounds are csv files in data/.

 To run:

 - from command line: in the root directory, run `python3 -m src.brIW1`